 - Both terminal B and C are directly adjacent to the Metro’s exit

-- Travelling to terminal A from the Metro is either a 10-15 minute walk through the airport or you can opt to take the free shuttle between the terminals if your bags are a bit heavy
+- Traveling to terminal A from the Metro is either a 10-15 minute walk through the airport or you can opt to take the free shuttle between the terminals if your bags are a bit heavy

 Washington Dulles International Airport (IAD)